ibexa/documentation-developer/docs/tutorials/page_and_form_tutorial/3_use_existing_blocks.md

 Drag a Content List block from the menu to the left zone on the page.
 Click the block and fill in the form.
 Here you name the block and decide what it will display.
-Choose the "Dog Breed Catalog" folder as the Parent, select Dog Breed as the Content Type to be displayed, and choose a limit (3).
+Choose the "Dog Breed Catalog" folder as the Parent, select Dog Breed as the content type to be displayed, and choose a limit (3).
 You'll display the first three Dog Breeds from the database.

 ![Window with Content List options](enterprise_tut_content_list_window.png)